adepatie/vern-cli/README.md

   });
 ```

+        In case you were wondering:
+          VERN uses two types of Controllers.
+AngularJS Controllers (like this one) are used to manage data on the front-end while
+          NodeJS Controllers are used to manage the data on the back-end.
+Two controllers with similar functions that work in completely
+          different ways, and in completely different places.

 *Be sure to add an image your `/images` folder and rename the path to match it*

 Now that we've got some placeholder data in our controller, let's go back to our DOM and use Angular Directives to bind data to our elements like this: